HOLINESS UNTO THE LORD (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 By teaching the need for holiness we do not mean to create self-tortured, introspective Christians.
 The constant searching out of motives and deeds can be maintained by the Spirit of God while the Christian is conducting a poised, joyful, fruitful life.
 Spiritual experience and maturity are required if we are to remain victorious as the Holy Spirit brings sin to our consciousness.

-Blessed and holy is he that hath part in the first resurrection: on such the second death hath no power, but they shall be priests of God and of Christ, and shall reign with him a thousand years.
+Blessed and holy is he who has part in the first resurrection.
+Over such the second death has no power [authority], but they shall be priests of God and of Christ, and shall reign with Him a thousand years.
 (Revelation 20:6)

 “Blessed and holy”!

-Follow peace with all men, and holiness, without which no man shall see the Lord: (Hebrews 12:14)
+Pursue peace with all people, and holiness, without which no one will see the Lord: (Hebrews 12:14)

 An unholy Christian can have little fellowship with a holy God.